Jordan Bourque is optimistic. “I definitely think anyone can learn to be an entrepreneur.”

 But it wasn’t until his last semester of studying business at university that he decided it was time to take the plunge.
 “I started to feel that pressure of you either have to get a job, or go back to school, or figure out a way to make money.”

 But what is it that makes Jordan and other successful entrepreneurs do so well?
-I spoke to him about the secrets behind his success, and some of the traits he shares with every successful entrepreneur.
+I spoke to him about the secrets behind his success, and some of the traits he shares with other successful entrepreneurs.

 Find Your Motivation